dingherself/phil-324/advice-from-previous-students.md

 # Advice from Previous Students

 Taking an online course is challenging, and I want to acknowledge that.
 At the end of the last term I taught this class, I gave students an opportunity to leave an anonymous note to future students offering their advice.
-You will find below a selection of the answers.
+Below is a selection of their answers.

 ## The Class